chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 patterns that were largely independent of the scalable parallel computing context for which Chapel was originally developed.
-Perhaps this was due to the fact that scalable parallel computing is typically done in (traditionally) sequential languages like Fortran, C, and C++, where the parallelism and locality elements required to scale were expressed using libraries like MPI or directive-based approaches like OpenMP.
+Perhaps this was due to the fact that scalable parallel computing is typically done in (historically) sequential languages like Fortran, C, and C++, where the parallelism and locality elements required to scale were expressed using libraries like MPI or directive-based approaches like OpenMP.
 So, since the syntax was determined by the base languages and